Network and database clusters in Yandex MPP Analytics for PostgreSQL

 Tip

-When connecting to a cluster from the same cloud network, configure security groups both for the cluster and the connecting host.
+When connecting to a cluster from the same cloud network it resides in, configure security groups not just for the cluster but also for the host you are connecting from.

 -